'Life in all its fullness.'

 - recognising the right of people to hold different beliefs within an ethnically and socially diverse society.

 RE is taught drawing upon the Hertfordshire Agreed Syllabus of Religious Education 2017-2022, which we adapt to meet the needs of Peartree pupils.
-RE is taught through six key areas:
+RE is taught through eight key areas:

-- beliefs and teachings - e.g. stories, religious leaders, books, God/gods, self-sacrifice, truth, life after death;
+- beliefs and practices - e.g. stories, religious leaders, books, God/gods, self-sacrifice, truth, life after death;

-- religious practices and lifestyles - e.g. people, festivals, pilgrimages, places, events, artefacts, lifestyle choices, actions, effects on individuals;
+- prayer, worship and reflection - e.g. people, festivals, pilgrimages, places, events, artefacts, lifestyle choices, actions, effects on individuals;

-- ways of expressing meaning - e.g. sacred texts, art, music, literature, symbolism, poetry, dance, drama, prayer, forms of religious and spiritual expression, silence/stillness;
+- symbols and actions - e.g. sacred texts, art, music, literature, symbolism, poetry, dance, drama, prayer, forms of religious and spiritual expression, silence/stillness;

-- human identity, personality and experience - e.g. belonging, preferences, relationships within family and community, influences on own lives, inspirational people;
+- identity and belonging - e.g. belonging, preferences, relationships within family and community, influences on own lives, inspirational people;

-- questions of meaning and purpose - e.g. amazement, sadness, disappointment, joy, awe, in connection with the natural world and life's journey, making sense, ultimate questions of life raised by life experiences;
+- ultimate questions - e.g. amazement, sadness, disappointment, joy, awe, in connection with the natural world and life's journey, making sense, ultimate questions of life raised by life experiences;

-- values and commitments - e.g. values, ethics, principles, rules, morality.
+- human responsibility and values - e.g. values, ethics, principles, rules, morality.

 Enrichment activities aimed at ‘Inspiring ambition’ include: